-Shortly after the First World War, it became apparent to a group of scientists working in Canadian agriculture that it was essential to have an organization that could bring all agricultural scientists together to discuss common problems, consider new findings and developments, and generally incorporate the work of the various branches of science.
+Shortly after the First World War, it became evident to a group of scientists working in Canadian agriculture that it was essential to have an organization that could bring all agricultural scientists together to discuss common problems, consider new findings and technical developments, and consolidate the work of the different agrology-related branches of science.

 A group of five individuals was appointed to seek a solution, the result being the Canadian Society of Technical Agriculturalists (CSTA).
-The first convention was held in 1920, and Dr. L.S.
-Klinck, of the University of British Columbia, was elected president.
-In 1945, the CSTA's name was changed to the Agricultural Institute of Canada (AIC).
+Their inaugural convention was held in 1920, with Dr. L.S.
+Klinck of the University of British Columbia elected as President.
+Twenty five years later In 1945, the CSTA changed its name to the Agricultural Institute of Canada (AIC).

-On February 5, 2021, The Cabinet of British Columbia repealed the Agrologists Act was repealed and the Professional Governance Act (PGA) was enacted.
+On February 5, 2021, The Cabinet of British Columbia repealed the Agrologists Act and enacted the Professional Governance Act (PGA).

-The PGA also strengthened government oversight by establishing an Office of the Superintendent of Professional Governance (OSPG) under the Ministry of the Attorney General.
+The enactment of the PGA also strengthened government oversight by establishing the Office of the Superintendent of Professional Governance (OSPG) under the Ministry of the Attorney General.
 The OSPG oversees governance of the current five regulatory bodies, administers the PGA, can conduct investigations and audits, research and develop best practices in governance, and take compliance actions such as issuing directives.
 The OSPG’s mandate does not include oversight of individual professionals.